Arcoti/Artificial-Neural-Network/README.md

 # Artificial-Neural-Network
 Artificial Neural Network (ANN) from scratch using Python and NumPy

+This project aims to create an Artificial Neural Network (ANN) from scratch that learns to identify handwritten numbers.
+It will be created and trained from the MNIST Database.
+Ideally, there will be several layers, with the first having 784 neurons (28 by 28).

 ### Acknowledgements
 I would like to express my thanks to the following resources: